-The Removal Industry Ombudsman Scheme comprises a Board of four members, only one of whom has any connection with the removals industry.
+The Removal Industry Ombudsman Scheme (RIOS) comprises a Board of Directors, of whom one has a prior connection with the removals industry.

-The appointed Ombudsman, Tony Kaye, BA, MBA, MBCS, MCIArb (Full membership of the Institute of Arbitrators), operates from separate premises and is able to adjudicate in disputes on a totally fair and equitable basis.
+The appointed Ombudsman, Tony Kaye operates from separate premises and adjudicates in disputes on an independent and impartial basis.

 Membership of the Scheme, for individual removal companies, is through their membership of participating trade bodies.
 Once a company has signed up for the Scheme, all their removal activities are eligible to go forward to the Ombudsman, should a serious dispute arise.
 Company documentation and sales literature can display the “Ombudsman Scheme Member” logo.

-The National Guild of Removers and Storers is currently the principal member, together with the National Independent Removals Industry Inspectorate.
+The National Guild of Removers (NGRS) is currently the principal Member, together with the National Independent Removals Industry Inspectorate.